D""

 7. Articulate the value of the Biocore Honors experience.

 Some majors require students to complete the whole program, but others do not.
 Check on your major requirements and with an academic advisor in your major.
-Review sample 4-year schedules for how Biocore fits into many different bioscience majors.
+Review sample four-year schedules for how Biocore fits into many different bioscience majors.
 Students who plan to study abroad during their junior year can plan to start Biocore as sophomores and complete coursework as seniors.

-For questions about the student experience see Biocore Peer Advisors and contact uwbiocore.peeradvisors@gmail.com.
+For questions about the student experience, see Biocore Peer Advisors and contact uwbiocore.peeradvisors@gmail.com.

 Every L&S major opens a world of possibilities.
 SuccessWorks at the College of Letters & Science helps students turn the academic skills learned in their major, certificates, and other coursework into fulfilling lives after graduation, whether that means jobs, public service, graduate school or other career pursuits.